 Jackie grew up in Camden and graduated from Clemson University.
 She enjoys cheering on her Tigers and spending time with her husband and two children.

-Kristen Stolpa joined our team in August, 2017 as the Deputy Chief of CDA.
+Kristen Stolpa joined our team in August, 2017 at the SCPCSD.
 She brings with her nearly a decade of experience in charter school authorizing.
 Prior to joining the SCPCSD, she held positions as the Deputy Director at the Governor John Engler Center for Charter Schools, a charter authorizer of 62 schools throughout Michigan; and before this, served as the Chief Authorizing Office for the Colorado Charter School Institute, the statewide authorizer of more than 35 charter schools in Colorado.

 Her roles have encompassed the design and maintenance of the performance frameworks and evaluation tools, directing and management of all charter development and renewal processes, data analysis and performance reporting, charter contracting and compliance monitoring, as well as oversight of state reporting and assessments, special education, federal and state programs, and school nutrition.
 During her time in this field, she has reviewed more than 600 charter applications for more than a dozen states throughout the country, and also serves as a reviewer each year with the US Department of Education.